fayazara/zooper/content/articles/how-to-use-two-github-accounts-in-the-same-macbook-the-right-way.md

 Now, I faced two options: either create a new user on my Macbook for my work or use my existing user and add a new GitHub account to it.
 However, it wasn't that straightforward.

 My friend [Akshara Hegde](https://twitter.com/akshara_dev) advised me to create a new SSH key and link it to my work GitHub account.
-She also suggested creating terminal aliases to switch between my personal and work GitHub accounts.
+He also suggested creating terminal aliases to switch between my personal and work GitHub accounts.
 While this method worked, it meant running a script each time I needed to switch, which was far from ideal.
 Here's what it looked like:

 ```bash
 alias git_personal="(ssh-agent) && ssh-add ~/.ssh/personal"